Glossary

 Comparison

-Fractional COO vs full-time COO vs consultant.
+Operations Architect (Fractional COO) vs full-time COO vs consultant.

-DeliverableRunning operating systemOngoing leadershipStrategy deck
+DeliverableRunning operating system, documented and handed offOngoing leadershipStrategy deck

-Embed depthPart-time, multi-monthFull-time, indefiniteLight, project-bounded
+Embed depthPart-time, multi-month, exit by designFull-time, indefiniteLight, project-bounded

 Related